nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The undo mechanism is facilitated by `ActiveAccountManager`, which implements the interface `ActiveAccount`, and the `UndoCommand`, which extends `Command`.
-The `ActiveAccountManager` stores its previous state as an `ActiveAccount` attribute when a entry command is executed.
-On the other hand, the `ActiveAccount` sets the attribute containing it previous state as its current state when `UndoCommand` is executed.
+The undo mechanism is facilitated by `UndoCommand`, which extends `Command` and is identified by `CommonCentsParser`.
+The `UndoCommand` interacts with `ActiveAccount` using methods in `ActiveAccount`.
 As such, it implements the following operations:

-* `ActiveAccountManager#setPreviousState()` — Saves a copy of the current `ActiveAccountManager` state as an attribute in `ActiveAccountManager`.
+* `ActiveAccount#setPreviousState()` — Saves a copy of the current `ActiveAccount` state as an attribute in `ActiveAccount`.
-* `ActiveAccountManager#returnToPreviousState()` — Restores the previous `ActiveAccountManager` state from its attribute.
+* `ActiveAccount#returnToPreviousState()` — Restores the previous `ActiveAccount` state from its attribute.

-These operations are exposed in the `ActiveAccount` interface as `ActiveAccount#setPreviousState()` and `ActiveAccount#returnToPreviousState()` respectively.

 Given below is an example usage scenario and how the undo mechanism behaves at each step.
 Note that each step starts with an explanation followed by a diagram.

 * Step 1.
-When the user first runs _Common Cents_, `ActiveAccountManager` does not store any previous states as shown in the diagram below.
+When the user first runs _Common Cents_, `ActiveAccount` does not store any previous states as shown in the diagram below.

 ![UndoState0](images/UndoState0.png)

 * Step 2.
-The user executes `delete 5 c/expense` command to delete the 5th expense in the expense list in `ActiveAccountManager`.
-The `delete` command calls `ActiveAccountManager#setPreviousState()` initially, causing a copy of the `ActiveAccountManager` state before the `delete 5 c/expense` command executes to be saved as an attribute.
-After this, the `delete 5 c/expense` command executes and the model is updated according to the modified `ActiveAccountManager`.
+The user executes `delete 5 c/expense` command to delete the 5th expense in the expense list in `ActiveAccount`.
+The `delete` command calls `ActiveAccount#setPreviousState()` initially, causing a copy of the `ActiveAccount` state before the `delete 5 c/expense` command executes to be saved as an attribute.
+After this, the `delete 5 c/expense` command executes and the model is updated according to the modified `ActiveAccount`.

 ![UndoState1](images/UndoState1.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `ActiveAccountManager#setPreviousState()`, so the state will not be saved into its attribute.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `ActiveAccount#setPreviousState()`, so the state will not be saved into its attribute.

 </div>

 * Step 3.
 The user now decides that deleting the expense was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `ActiveAccountManager#returnToPreviousState()`, which will set data of the previous state attribute to the current `ActiveAccountManager`.
+The `undo` command will call `ActiveAccount#returnToPreviousState()`, which will set data of the previous state attribute to the current `ActiveAccount`.

 ![UndoState3](images/UndoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `ActiveAccountManager` does not have a previous state
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `ActiveAccount` does not have a previous state
-(i.e The `previousState` attribute in `ActiveAccountManager` is empty) then there are no previous `ActiveAccountManager` states to restore.
+(i.e The `previousState` attribute in `ActiveAccount` is empty) then there are no previous `ActiveAccount` states to restore.
-The `undo` command uses `Model#hasNoPreviousState()` to check if this is the case.
+The `undo` command uses `ActiveAccount#hasNoPreviousState()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the undo.

 </div>